Home » Getting Your Degree » Online Degree Programs: 5 Steps to Succeed

 Choose the Right Program for You: Online vs. On Campus

-Many different reasons keep students from being able to be on campus physically.
-For military-affiliated students, deployments, reassignments, and other factors requiring them to pack up and move can make it difficult to attend class in person while they serve.
+Many reasons keep students from being on campus in person.
+For military-affiliated students, deployments, reassignments, and other factors requiring them to pack up and move can make it difficult to attend in-person classes while they serve.
 Are you in a military career with frequent TDYs, PCS moves, or extended in-person military training?
-Are you a military spouse trying to attend college while stationed overseas?
-These are all important questions that inform the decision to attend online.

 RELATED: Online Colleges for the Military